The legal age of marriage in the UK rose from 16 to 18 years of on Monday 27th February 2023.

 How long does the average marriage last?

 The length of marriage is increasing.
-For marriages which end in divorce, the median length of a marriage stands at around 12.5 years.
+For marriages which end in divorce, the median length of a marriage was 12.3 years.

 This post examines these factors and others.